micmejia/bible-dump/NKJV/Job/Job 37.md

 By the breath of God ice is given, And the broad waters are frozen.

 ###### 11
-Also with moisture He saturates the thick clouds; He scatters His [^c]bright clouds.
+Also with moisture He saturates the thick clouds; He scatters His bright clouds.

 ###### 12
-And they swirl about, being turned by His guidance, That they may do whatever He commands them On the face of [^d]the whole earth.
+And they swirl about, being turned by His guidance, That they may do whatever He commands them On the face of the whole earth.

 ###### 13
-He causes it to come, Whether for [^e]correction, Or for His land, Or for mercy.
+He causes it to come, Whether for correction, Or for His land, Or for mercy.

 ###### 14
 "Listen to this, O Job; Stand still and consider the wondrous works of God.

 ###### 15
-Do you know when God [^f]dispatches them, And causes the light of His cloud to shine?
+Do you know when God dispatches them, And causes the light of His cloud to shine?

 ###### 16
 Do you know how the clouds are balanced, Those wondrous works of Him who is perfect in knowledge?